How to beat the chattering donkey

 The same thing must happen to your chattering donkey.
 You must unfocus it from your life.
 It will not go away and you cannot get it out of your life but you can learn to live with it.
 It’s called resilience and this resilience will come you handy in many other situations in life.

 Imagine Steve Jobs would have listened to the market and peers when he went for the iPhone.
 The market at the time was going for ever-smaller phones and it was Nokia who ruled the masses.
-It was absolutely inconceivable that anyone would want to hold a brick with not keys to punch on to the ear.
+It was inconceivable that anyone would want to hold a brick with no keys to punch onto the ear.

 But he chose to ignore it.
 He elected for his intuition.

-We all have it but its constantly drowned out by the nasty terrorist in us.
-We want to conform to what’s on as constant opposition is tiresome and does not really endear you to most people.
+We all have it but it’s constantly drowned out by the nasty terrorist in us.
+We want to conform to what’s on as constant opposition which is tiresome and does not endear you to most people.

-But most people don’t become the Steve Jobs’s and Rupert Murdochs of the world.
+But most people don’t become the Steve Jobs and Rupert Murdochs of the world.
 They chose to be harangued by the endless chatter and bow.

 Leave a Reply